 As I mentioned earlier, it can be difficult to get documentaries about important issues on mainstream media.
 That's why I want to introduce you to Ecostreamz.com, a platform for films and documentaries that aim to make a difference.
 With the proliferation of media content on smartphones and other devices, people are used to getting their media in short, bite-sized clips.
 However, if you want to really understand a problem and take action on it, it can be hard to find the resources to do so.
 That's where Ecostreamz comes in.
 It's an upgrade to a channel that allows you to watch films and documentaries on your television, but with a focus on environmental and social issues.

 While many people are willing to pay for subscriptions to sports or music channels, we believe that some people may also be willing to pay to learn about what is happening in the world and how they can make a difference.
 That's why we created Ecostreamz.com, and we encourage you to consider subscribing to this platform.
 By engaging with films and documentaries that aim to make a difference, we can work together to create real change in the world.

 Conclusion: what can we do?

-So trying to make the university better place, big task, "The biosphere that's within our grasp".
+So trying to make the universe a better place, is a big task, "The biosphere that's within our grasp".

 "We can all visit every part of the biosphere and care about it and if we're talking to people who can't, we can use virtual reality."

-We can use the modern technology to inform them so that they are both delighted and it's in their self interest to change that bit of behaviour that might be contributing to the problem.
+We can use modern technology to inform them so that they are both delighted and it's in their self-interest to change that bit of behaviour that might be contributing to the problem.

-So certified products, FSC, wooden paper, sustainable palm oil plantations that are not replacing natural forest, marine stewardship council fish.
-When you go for your fish and chips, don't buy it if you can't be sure that it's from a well managed fishery.
+So certified products, FSC, wooden paper, sustainable palm oil plantations that are not replacing natural forests, marine stewardship council fish.
+When you go for your fish and chips, don't buy it if you can't be sure that it's from a well-managed fishery.